croos90/LindenbaumTarski/README.md

-# Lindenbaum-Tarski algebra in cubical agda
+# Lindenbaum-Tarski algebra in Cubical Agda